 The proliferation of variants has prompted concerns that they might make existing vaccines less effective.
 Because COVID-19 vaccines target a specific area of SARS-CoV-2 called the spike protein, mutations to the spike protein gene may lead to viruses that can cause illness even among those who have been vaccinated (commonly called a breakthrough infection).

 Over the course of the pandemic, numerous SARS-CoV-2 variants have arisen in the United Kingdom, Brazil, California, South Africa, and other areas.
-The Omicron variant, which is thought to have originated in November 2021, is currently the predominant variant of the virus in the United States, overtaking the Delta variant.
+The Omicron variant, which is thought to have originated in November 2021, is currently the predominant variant of the virus in the United States.
 The Omicron variant contains more mutations in the spike protein than previous variants of concern.
-Early data suggests that it is more infectious when compared to other variants and more likely than previous variants to cause breakthrough infections.
+Data suggests that it is more infectious when compared to other variants and more likely than previous variants to cause breakthrough infections.

 The COVID-19 vaccines currently in use work by eliciting a broad immune response and so are expected to provide at least some protection against new virus variants.
 More research is needed to determine how effective vaccines will be against new variants that may arise, including Omicron.

 Variants are classified into different categories by the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC):